Linssssssss/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that counts the number of directories and sub-directories in the current directory.
+a command that finds all empty files and directories in the current directory and all sub-directories